usnistgov/OpenSeadragonScalebar/README.md

 });
 `````

+The list of all the options can be found and tested on http://nistdeepzoom.github.io/OpenSeadragonScalebar/
-If width, height or pixelsPerMeter are not set (or set to 0), the bar is hidden.
+If type, pixelsPerMeter or location are not set (or set to 0), the bar is hidden.

 Disclaimer: